mneudert/vagrant-devcommands/README.md

   help: <<-eoh
 I am the help message for the chain "my_chain".
-I get displayed when running "vagrant run help my_chain".
+I get displayed when running "vagrant run help my_chain". eoh

-The usage printed above the help can interpolate the name of the command name using %<command>s. eoh
 ```